About the TMO

 Kristine McClellan is an Executive Assistant providing support for the SkyVU Project team and the Transition Management Office with Vanderbilt Information Technology.

 Kristine joined Vanderbilt University in December of 2015.
 Prior to joining Vanderbilt, Kristine worked in the logistics business for eight years with Con-way Freight as a customer service representative and freight operations supervisor in Nashville, Orlando, and Atlanta.
 Kristine has a B.S. in Mass Communications, with an emphasis in Public Relations and Marketing from Middle Tennessee State University.

-Kristine lives in Chapel Hill, TN with her husband, Andy, and son, Brady.
+Kristine lives in Chapel Hill, TN with her husband, Andy, and sons, Brady and Nolan.

 Whitney Harris is a Business Analyst supporting the Genesis program to implement a VU-only authentication environment.
 Prior to this role, Whitney worked in the Project Management Office supporting various projects and initiatives for the University.